Iliana-slimane/hello-world-partner/README.md

 # hello-world
 This repository is for practicing the github flow
-My name is Korede I am Nigerian and i am 18
+My name is Korede I am Nigerian I like watching invincible, travelling, and my favorite color is pink